-Using either the Impact-Mitigation Table in the Application Form, or the more detailed Table in Appendix D, identify and describe all potential impacts and proposed mitigations for the proposed activities.
+Unless the proposed project could be exempt from preliminary screening, using either the Impact-Mitigation Table in the Application Form, or the more detailed Table in Appendix D, identify and describe all potential impacts and proposed mitigations for the proposed activities.
 (Note that if the permit application is accompanied by a type A licence application, or if required by the Board, applicants must use the detailed Table in Appendix D.) The Table is not exhaustive and not all impacts in the Table will apply to all projects.
 All information provided should reflect the size, scale, and nature of the proposed project.
 Cumulative impacts and climate change must be considered.

 For the identified potential impacts, describe proposed mitigations, including environmental management systems, treatment systems, and monitoring programs, and explain how the potential effects of climate change were considered.
-Indicate whether any of the mitigation measures have been developed as a result of input from affected parties and identify any best practices or guidance documents that will be used (e.g., GNWT's series of Northern Land Use Guidelines23).
-In many cases, appropriate mitigations have been developed and approved by the Boards in the form of standard conditions (see Standard Land Use Permit and Water Licence Conditions Templates).
-Applicants are encouraged to consult these standard conditions and utilize them in proposed mitigations where appropriate.
+Indicate whether any of the mitigation measures have been developed as a result of input from affected parties and identify any best practices or guidance documents that will be used (e.g., GNWT's series of Northern Land Use Guidelines).
+In many cases, appropriate mitigations have been developed and approved by the LWBs in the form of standard conditions (see Standard Land Use Permit and Water Licence Conditions Templates).
+Applicants are encouraged to consult